-7 Exercise Mistakes That You Should Avoid
+7 Exercise Mistakes That We Should Avoid

 Due to lack of proper training and practice, many people make mistakes while working out at the fitness center.
 People often rush to finish their workout during weekdays due to their busy schedules and such hurried approach would often become a cause for committing more mistakes during the workout.